-Neuropsychological Exam: Evaluation of how the brain injury is impacting learning and general functioning.
+Neuropsychological Exam: Evaluation of how the brain injury is impacting learning and general functioning at home, in the workplace and in the classroom.
 Our neuropsychologist utilizes a variety of evaluation tools, including ImPACT, C3Logix, CNS Vital Signs and Sway.

 Following your evaluation, our multidisciplinary team will work collaboratively to develop an individualized treatment plan for your recovery, including a return-to-learn and return-to-play care plan.
-This may include coordinated referrals to other specialists in our network as needed.
+This may include coordinated referrals to other specialists either in our clinic and/or in our network as needed.

 Just as every patient and injury is unique, the treatment plan needs to be tailored to the individual symptoms and needs of each patient.
-During recovery, it is important to know that many people have a range of symptoms.
+During recovery, it is important to know that many people have a range of symptoms that affect them in different ways.
 Some symptoms may appear right away, while others may not be noticed for hours or even days after the injury.
 You may not realize you have problems until you try to do your usual activities again, which is why our treatment plan includes routine follow-up and care coordination with schools and teams, in addition to referrals as needed in order to expedite recovery.